robots-that-learn/robots-that-learn.github.io/index.md

 * Lecture 11AB (11/25) Case Studies in Dexterous Manipulation
 * Lecture 12AB (12/2) Long horizon planning and the role of language
 * RRR Week (12/9) Final Project Presentations

+Please see below ("Reading Materials") for link to reading assignment submission form.

 ## Coursework